Rugby in South Africa

 Pavilion's well-established agents can expertly match players' ages and abilities, ensuring that all students benefit from valuable training sessions.

-One of the most popular sports in the country, South Africa provides a fantastic arena where players can develop their game and share their passion for rugby with likeminded locals.
+One of the most popular sports in the country and home of national team, Springboks, South Africa provides a fantastic arena where players can develop their game and share their passion for rugby with likeminded locals.
 Non-playing teams are encouraged to actively support players during matches.

-Students will enrich their learning and experiences further by playing three fixtures with local teams South African teams, allowing them to build confidence in their cultural understanding, communication skills and sporting abilities.
+Students will enrich their learning and experiences further by playing three fixtures with local teams in South Africa, allowing them to build confidence in their cultural understanding, communication skills and sporting abilities.

 During their stay, teams can expect: